pacerswithprettyfeet/pacerswithprettyfeet-oss.github.io/_posts/2026-05-22-Writing-the-Tristan-Stubbs-Manual.md

 Stubbs is still playing his middle-overs anchor role in 2026, at a strike rate of 127.18 (the league strike rate is 147).
 However, he has solved his pace problem — he is close to par, with a strike rate of 149.2.
 He has managed to unlock Dhoni territory against the tweakers though — striking below run a ball, at 92.5.
 This is not a matter of a small sample size either — he has faced 40 balls against the tweakers.

-Their interesting dot-to-six spectrum in the middle overs against pace and spin.
 <iframe
   src="{{ '/assets/plots/Writing the Tristan Stubbs Manual/stubbs_plots_dots_jogs_biund_2026.html'  |relative_url }}"
   width="100%"